MITRECND/picaboo/README.md

 ## Future Ideas

-* Option to execute a file as PIC instead of requiring it be a EXE/DLL.
 * Option to pass `EXCEPTION_CONTINUE_SEARCH` from VEH if we find ourselves stuck in an infinite loop.
     * Malware that tries to erroneously execute code in a protected region for example will also produce an `EXCEPTION_ACCESS_VIOLATION`.